-Does Microsoft call about a computer being infected with a virus?
+Does Microsoft call about my computer virus infections?

 What to watch out for when dealing with any support

 - Never let someone remotely connect to your computer unless you know the person or are sure they represent the technical support company.
-When giving someone the ability to connect remotely to your computer that person can easily cause and show false error messages.
+When giving someone the ability to connect remotely to your computer, that person can easily cause and show false error messages.
 These errors can scare people into thinking there is a serious problem that can only be resolved by paying someone to fix the errors.
 Some scammers may also lock your computer, delete files, encrypt files, or cause other problems that hold your computer hostage until you pay a ransom.

 If you have installed any software or allowed remote access

 If you've already received one of these calls and installed software or allowed an unknown person to remotely connect to your computer, spyware or other backdoors could be opened.
 You can take the computer to any local repair shop for a diagnostic or create a post on the Computer Hope forum.

 If any software was installed, running a tool like Malwarebytes helps detect known malware.